You Need to Pledge to a Cardano Pool. Here is Why.March 11th, 2019

 A group can pledge their individually held Ada to a pool, thus making their Cardano confederation pool more competitive, and making Cardano more decentralized to boot.

-Moreover, only competitive stake pools will be exposed to end users in Cardano wallets as a delegation choice.
+Moreover, competitive stake pools will be exposed to end users first by having higher ranking in Cardano wallets as a delegation choice.
 The stake pools that make the k does not have to go out and ask for Ada they will be saturated naturally, by design.

 The goal of every Cardano stake pool confederation should be to reach for those coveted k spots, first, and only if pledging isn't enough to make their pool competitive go down a different path.